Saving Watermelon Seeds Tips

 Read on to learn how to save watermelon seeds.

 Green thumb Gardener occasionally links to product and/or services offered by vendors to assist you with all your gardening needs.
 Some of these may be affiliate links, meaning we earn a small commission if items are purchased.

 Want to Download a Garden Hack Guide for FREE

 Enter your email below and we will send you a guide to help you SAVE money in your garden.

-The most reliable way to harvest quality seeds appropriate for saving and planting is to select them from your own home-grown watermelons.
+The most reliable way to harvest quality watermelon seeds appropriate for saving and planting is to select them from your own home-grown heirloom variety of watermelons.

 Watermelons can be seeded directly into the ground or started indoors while the weather is still cool.
 They do not tolerate cool weather well, and some varieties have a particularly long growing window.